 My personal preference is to stay on the Left Bank, somewhere close to Saint Germain.
 I like the way the neighborhood has so many local bakeries and restaurants.
 It just feels like a place you would call home.

-Of course, deciding on your hotel will depend on your budget and how long you plan on being in Paris.
+Of course, deciding on a hotel will depend on your budget and how long you plan to be in Paris.
 Here is a list of hotels I recommend.
 There are plenty of hotels I have not tried yet, but the ones listed below are all good options.
-The first two hotels are less expensive than the rest of the choices.

 One of the best things in Paris is the food.
-OMG, the food is just so amazing.
+Oh my goodness, the food is absolutely amazing.
 However, you need to do some research before just jumping into the first bakery, cafe, or restaurant.
-If you go to the right places you will be very very happy but definitely do your homework so you are not disappointed.
+If you visit the right places, you will be very happy, but definitely do your homework so you are not disappointed.

 On our latest trip, in the name of research, we looked for the best croissants and baguettes in Paris.
 Of course, we needed to make sure our sample size was large enough.
 Baguette research is challenging work :)

 There are just so many good options.
-But probably my favorite Croissant is Poilâne Bakery #15 and Cedric Grolet #22.
-My favorite baguette is Du Pain et des Idées #24.
+But probably my favorite Croissant is Poilâne Bakery and Cedric Grolet.
+My favorite baguette is Du Pain et des Idées.
 However, the research is ongoing, and another trip might be necessary.

 2. Les Deux Magots - 6 Pl.
 Saint-Germain des Prés, 75006 Paris